10 Best Fleece Jackets Reviewed & Compared

 Lower warmth to weight ratio

-The Metrics We Used to Determine the Best Fleece Jacket
+The Specs We Used to Determine the Best Fleece Jacket

 Fleece jackets vary in weight of the fleece and how much warmth it provides.
 Polartec is one of the main manufacturers of synthetic fleece and they measure the weight of their materials at 100 for lightweight, 200 for midweight and 300 for the heaviest.
 Fleece can serve as a great insulating layer but it also has the added benefit of being breathable which comes in handy when wearing multiple layers.
 Most fleece jackets are not designed to block the wind so layer accordingly when you expect a breeze.